-The number of employees of EPInsaat as of 30 June 2022 and 31 December 2021 was 0 and 1, respectively.
+The number of employees of EPInsaat as of 30 September 2022 and 31 December 2021 was 0 and 1, respectively.

-Energo Pro Turkey Holding A.Ş. ("EP Turkey Holding")
+Energo Pro Turkey Holding A.Ş. ("EP TK Holding")

-EP Turkey Holding was established in September 2021 to provide management and shared services to the Group's companies in Turkey.
+EP TK Holding was established in September 2021 to provide management and shared services to the Group's companies in Turkey.
 The registered address of EPInsaat is Besa Kule, Çukurambar Mahallesi 1480.
 Sokak No:2/12 Çankaya / Ankara, Turkey.
+Based on share purchase agreement on 1 July 2022, the parent company EPas sold its stake in RH and EPToptan to EP TK Holding.